 Like most viral trends, the “Im looking for a guy in finance” song rippled through social media and fizzled just as quickly.
-However, if you squint, you’dl see a larger cultural trope underlying the catchy beats: Americans choose and keep partners based on how much they make.
+However, if you squint, you’d see a larger cultural trope underlying the catchy beats: Americans choose and keep partners based on how much they make.

 But, is that actually true?